-Davide Conti, Nikolay Dimitrov, and Alfredo Peña
+Davide Conti1, Nikolay Dimitrov1, and Alfredo Peña1

-Department of Wind Energy, Technical University of Denmark, Frederiksborgvej 399, 4000 Roskilde, Denmark

-Correspondence: Davide Conti (davcon@dtu.dk)
+1Department of Wind Energy, Technical University of Denmark, Frederiksborgvej 399, 4000 Roskilde, Denmark Correspondence: Davide Conti (davcon@dtu.dk)

 Abstract.
 We propose a method for carrying out wind turbine load validation in wake conditions using measurements from forward-looking nacelle lidars.
 Two lidars, a pulsed and a continuous wave system, were installed on the nacelle of a 2.3 MW wind turbine operating in free-, partial- and full-wake conditions.
 The turbine is placed within a straight row of turbines with a spacing of 5.2 rotor diameters and wake disturbances are present for two opposite wind direction sectors.
-We account for wake induced effects by means of wind field parameters.
-The wake flow fields are described by lidar-estimated wind field characteristics, which are commonly used as inputs for load simulations, which are reconstructed using lidar measurements without employing wake deficit models.
+The wake flow fields are described by lidar-estimated wind field characteristics, which are commonly used as inputs for load simulations,

+- without employing wake deficit models.
 These include mean wind speed, turbulence intensity, vertical and horizontal shear, yaw error and turbulence-spectra parameters.
-The uncertainty and bias of aero-elastic load predictions are quantified We assess the uncertainty of lidar-based load predictions against wind turbine on-board sensor data.
-We consider mast-based load assessments in free wind as a reference case and assess the uncertainty in sensors in wake conditions and compare it with the uncertainty of lidar-based power and load predictions when the turbine is operating in partial and full-wakeload predictions against sensor data in free wind.
-Compared to the reference free-wind case, the simulations in wake conditions lead to an increase of the relative error as low as increased relative errors (4%-11%).
-It is demonstrated that the mean wind speed, turbulence intensity and turbulence length scale have a significant impact on the predictions.
-Finally, the experiences from this study indicate that characterizing turbulence inside the wake as well as defining a rotor equivalent wind speed wind deficit model are the most challenging aspects of lidar-based load validation in wake conditions.
+We assess the uncertainty of lidar-based load predictions against wind turbine on-board sensors in wake conditions and compare it with the uncertainty of lidar-based load predictions against sensor data in free wind.
+Compared to the free-wind case, the simulations in wake conditions lead to increased relative errors (4-11%). - 10 It is demonstrated that the mean wind speed, turbulence intensity and turbulence length scale have a significant impact on the predictions.
+Finally, the experiences from this study indicate that characterizing turbulence inside the wake as well as defining a wind deficit model are the most challenging aspects of lidar-based load validation in wake conditions.